iranzo/blogpost/ztp.md

 **NOTE**: We **DON'T** need the `spec.networking.machineNetwork.cidr` for this kind of cluster, Assisted Service will figure it out using the `spec.apiVIP` and `spec.ingressVIP` elements in the CR.

-This is a sample as how it should look like on an IPv6 environment
+This is an example of how it should look like on an IPv6 environment:

 ```yaml
 apiVersion: extensions.hive.openshift.io/v1beta1